Pictish beast intrigues Highland archaeologists

 Easter Ross-based Ms McCullagh was also notified and she confirmed the markings as Pictish.

 She also went on to identify a Pictish symbol stone in the wall of a nearby farmhouse with markings thought to represent goose feathers, or fish scales.
-Harling obscures most the carving.'A mystery'
+Harling obscures most the carving.

 Both stones are on private properties built in the 19th Century and owned by the same family for about 50 years until two years ago.